mkiki254/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7: The function prints half of the string
-Task 8: The function prints n elements of an array of integers Task 9: The function copies the string pointed to by the src
+Task 8: The function prints n elements of an array of integers Task 9: The function copies the string pointed to by the src Task 10: The function converts a string to an integer